 Getting around Pakistan

-While travellers might note the presence of car hire facilities in Pakistan’s major cities, it is not advisable to hire a car and to drive around Pakistan.
-The roads can be chaotic and dangerous.
-If security or itinerary demands a private car, hiring a car with a driver is the only sensible option.
-By hiring a private driver you will also be afforded a greater degree of flexibility.
+While travellers might note the presence of car hire facilities in Pakistan’s major cities, it's not advisable for foreigners to rent a car in Pakistan.
+Hiring a car with a driver is a much more sensible option.

 The highway network between cities is poorly maintained and caution should be taken when driving at night as roads are badly lit.
-It is advised that tourists to Pakistan travel with local drivers or guides.
-When driving it is advised to keep doors and windows locked at all times.
+It's advised that tourists to Pakistan travel with local drivers or guides.
+When driving it's advised to keep doors and windows locked at all times.

-Lahore to Islamabad (M-2) is on a six lane freeway, as is Peshawar to Islamabad (M-1).
-Hyderabad to Karachi is currently four lane but is being upgraded (M-9).
-The Lahore Ring Road is also a six lane motorway, but is incomplete, with several kilometres under construction.
+Lahore to Islamabad (M-2) is on a six-lane freeway, as is Peshawar to Islamabad (M-1).
+Hyderabad to Karachi is currently a four-lane road but is being upgraded (M-9).
+The Lahore Ring Road is also a six-lane motorway, but is incomplete, with several kilometres under construction.
 All other major motorways are four lanes.

 24-hour radio taxi firms exist in most of the country’s large cities.
 By international standards the fares are cheap.
 Taxis are black and yellow or just yellow; make sure you are on a meter or at least agree a price beforehand.

-Renting a car will require a deposit or an imprint of a credit card.
-A passport will be required also.
+Renting a car requires a deposit or an imprint of a credit card.
+A passport is also required.

 Extensive bus and minibus services operate in Lahore, Karachi and other towns, although services can be crowded.
-Taxis are reasonably priced and widely available; they are by far the most efficient means of urban travel.
+Taxis and auto rickshaws are widely available.
 Note that they may not operate after sunset during Ramadan.
-Auto-rickshaws are also available, but they will rarely put the meter or have the correct change.

 Children under three years of age travel free.
 Children aged three to 11 years pay half fare.
 Concessions are available for tourists (on presentation of a certificate issued by the Pakistan Tourism Development Corporation), excluding Indian nationals travelling by rail.
 A discount of 25% is offered to individuals and groups, and 50% for students.
 Details are available from railway offices in Pakistan.